lambda-11235/lambda-calc/README.md

 ```

 One should note that `bot` should never return if we fully evaluated the term.
-This demonstrates that the interpreter will give up evaluation after a certain
+This demonstrates that the interpreter will give up evaluation after a finite,
-number of function applications.
+but not necessarily constant, number of function applications.

 The interpreter uses de Buijn indexes during evaluation.
 Thus, when lambda
 capture occurs variable names aren't rewritten.
 To avoid confusen, when a